-This regulation establishes the standards for the payment of overtime, on-call compensation, and callback compensation.
+This regulation establishes standards to pay overtime, on-call, and callback compensation.

 5-4 Additional Compensation: Overtime, etc.

 5-4.1 Additional Compensation

 An appointing authority may require an employee to work under special conditions.
 An eligible employee working under the following special conditions is paid the pay premiums provided in this rule in accordance with the regulations.